-Although bruises on a newborn are a common consequence of childbirth, not all babies are born with bruises.
-So if a newborn baby has extensive bruising it is a clear indication that they endured a particularly stressful passage through the birth canal which caused enough physical trauma to trigger the bruise.
-Bruises on a newborn baby can be related to the following events:
+Although bruises are a common consequence of childbirth, not all babies are born with bruises.
+If a newborn has extensive bruising, it is a clear indication that they endured a particularly stressful passage through the birth canal which caused birth trauma.
+Common sites include the head, neck, and shoulders.
+Infant bruises can be related to the following events and medical conditions:

-- Caput Succedaneum: caput succedaneum is very common neonatal condition in which the baby has an area of edema or swelling on their head caused by compression as the head passed through the birth canal.
-Caput succedaneum is a benign condition but it can lead to other complications including a higher risk of infant jaundice.
+- Caput Succedaneum: Caput succedaneum is very common neonatal condition in which the newborn's skull has an area of edema or swelling caused by pressure as the head passed through the birth canal.
+The affected area, usually located on the forehead, will be puffy and soft.
+Caput succedaneum is a benign condition but it can lead to other complications including a higher risk of newborn jaundice.

-- Forceps Trauma: if operative tools were used to facilitate delivery (e.g., obstetrical forceps or vacuum extractor) bruises on the baby's head or neck may be evidence that the doctor used excessive force or improper technique when employing those tools.
-Negligent misuse of forceps and vacuum extractors are a very common reason for major birth injuries such as Erb's palsy an even more serious types of brain injuries.
-If you see a child with bruises, abrasions, forceps marks, or lacerations, you have to question whether there was excessive traction.
+- Forceps Trauma: If operative tools were used to facilitate delivery (e.g., obstetrical forceps or a vacuum extractor) bruises on the baby's head or neck may be evidence that the doctor used excessive force or improper technique when employing those tools.
+Negligent misuse of forceps and vacuum extractors is a common reason for major birth injuries such as Erb's palsy an even more serious types of brain injuries.
+If you see a child with bruises, abrasions, forceps marks, or lacerations, you have to question whether there was excessive pulling.

-- Shoulder Dystocia: shoulder dystocia occurs when one of the baby's shoulders becomes stuck behind the mother's pelvis.
-When this occurs the shoulder must be physically dislodged in order to deliver the baby.
-Bruising to the neck and shoulder area can often result from the efforts to free the stuck shoulder.
+- Shoulder Dystocia: Shoulder dystocia occurs when one of the baby's shoulders becomes stuck behind the mother's pelvis during delivery.
+When this occurs, the shoulder must be physically dislodged in order to deliver the baby.
+Bruising to the neck and shoulder area often results from efforts to free the stuck shoulder.

 The focus of this post is bruises that could be harbingers of a birth injury.
-But anytime you are talking about kids and bruises, it is important to take a timeout and underscore the importance of monitoring bruises in older children, too.
+It is also important to underscore the importance of monitoring bruises in older children.

-Bruises are a painful part of growing up.
-They include scrapes, brush burns and blunt injuries.
-As any parent knows, it is almost impossible to monitor them 24/7, resulting in the need for caregiver's to temporarily relieve parents from parental responsibilities.
-A parent's worst nightmare is trusting your child in the hands of someone else only to notice bruising that was not there previously.
-Most of us would safely assume an accident occurred, a fall took place and there was no fault to it.
-But when should a parent be concerned regarding this?
-What is considered to be "acceptable" as bruising resulting from an accidental fall or mishap?
-In the following excerpt, we hope to paint a clearer picture of how to approach this difficult topic and situation and what is considered to be abnormal.
+But what should a parent do if they leave their child in the hands of a caregiver only to notice bruising that was not there previously?
+Most of us would assume that an accident occurred or a fall took place and think nothing of it.
+But when should a parent be concerned?
+In the following excerpt, we hope to paint a clearer picture of how to approach this difficult situation and what is considered to be abnormal.

-First, you as a parent, need to talk with the caregiver and ask the following questions:
+First, talk with the caregiver and ask the following questions:

 - What exactly happened?